 Strong Example: readers clearly see where the paraphrase citation ends.

-- An article in Slate explains the importance of creative arts in the public school system and positive involvement in the arts raises student success and retention rates—students self report more involvement in the classroom and higher self-esteem outside of the classroom (Borne).
+- The article “Can We Teach Creativity?” in Slate explains the importance of creative arts in the public school system and how positive involvement in the arts raises student success and retention rates—students self-report more involvement in the classroom and higher self-esteem outside of the classroom (Pond).
+Providing a creative outlet for students seemingly gives them a break from the academic rigor of the school day, but it also helps them build strategic planning skills in an environment where they can now express their individual creativity and work abstract personal or social issues that may be concerning them.

-Weak Example: makes it unclear as to where the paraphrase citation ends.
+Weak Example: makes it unclear as to where the paraphrase citation ends; also, this signal phrase does not show off the relevance and credibility of your source.

-- An article in Slate by Michael Borne explains the importance of creative arts in the public school system and positive involvement in the arts raises student success and retention rates—students self report more involvement in the classroom and higher self-esteem outside of the classroom.
+- The Amy Pond article explains the importance of creative arts in the public school system and how positive involvement in the arts raises student success and retention rates—students self-report more involvement in the classroom and higher self-esteem outside of the classroom.
+Providing a creative outlet for students seemingly gives them a break from the academic rigor of the school day, but it also helps them build strategic planning skills in an environment where they can now express their individual creativity and work abstract personal or social issues that may be concerning them.

 And please please please: do not slap parenthetical documentation at the end of all your paragraphs “just in case.”